 - Expand services within the local community

-Implement marketing campaigns that includes local and regional media to discuss and highlight statistics along with individual cases.
-Attend trade shows, distribute collateral, conduct focus groups, target social media, PSAs, Ad space, etc.… The awareness campaign will include events, poster campaigns, website presence, documentaries, newspaper articles, radio, TV, and/or other programs will create innovative ways of sharing information with the community.
+Implement marketing campaigns to include local and regional media to discuss and highlight statistics along with individual cases.
+Attend trade shows, distribute collateral, conduct focus groups, target social media, PSAs, Ad space, etc.… The awareness campaign will include mass emails, events, poster campaigns, website presence, documentaries, newspaper articles, radio, TV, and/or other programs to create innovative ways of sharing critical hit and run information with the community.

 ADVOCATE TO CHANGE HIT AND RUN LAWS